abhinavsinha001/spark/docs/mllib-data-types.md

 ***Note:***
-Scala imports `scala.collection.immutable.Vector` by default, so you have to import `org.apache.spark.mllib.linalg.Vector` explicitly to use MLlib's `Vector`.
+Scala imports `scala.collection.immutable.Vector` by default, so you have to import `com.pubmatic.spark.mllib.linalg.Vector` explicitly to use MLlib's `Vector`.

 </div>